-And this no cook cranberry sauce (aka relish) is simple to make!
+And this no cook cranberry sauce is simple to make!
 You basically take a bag of cranberries, a whole orange, some sugar, and then just blitz it up in a food processor.
-You’re left with a sauce that has some texture and a gorgeous ruby color.
+You're left with a relish that has some texture and a gorgeous ruby color.

-This recipe serves a few, but if you’re bringing it to a larger gathering, you may want to double the recipe.
+This orange cranberry relish recipe serves a few, but if you're bringing it to a larger gathering, you may want to double the recipe.
 We tend to double it when we bring it to Thanksgiving!

 First of all, just look at those gorgeous cranberries.

-Toss those cranberries in a food processor, cut your orange into wedges and add them in (yes, the skin too!), top it all with some sugar (and the Paula’s Texas Orange if you’re making it boozy) and blend, blend, blend.
+Toss those cranberries in a food processor, cut your orange into wedges and add them in (yes, the skin too!), top it all with some sugar and blend, blend, blend.

 And then you're left with a lovely jewel-colored cranberry relish that's perfectly tart and sweet.